-Deborah Ryan is a registered landscape architect and a Professor of Architecture and Urban Design at the University of North Carolina Charlotte (UNCC), a former adjunct faculty member in the Master of Science in Real Estate program (MSRE), and a co-instructor of classes in Women’s Studies and Department of Africana Studies.
+Deborah Ryan is a registered landscape architect and a Professor of Architecture and Urban Design at UNC Charlotte, a former adjunct faculty member in the Master of Science in Real Estate program (MSRE), and a co-instructor of classes in Women’s Studies and Department of Africana Studies.
+Beginning in January 2019, she is the director of the Master of Urban Design program.
 She was also a member of the landscape architecture faculty at the Graduate School of Design at Harvard University, and a Visiting Critic in Historic Preservation at Columbia University.

 At UNCC, Professor Ryan was the founding and former Director of the Charlotte Community Design Studio (CCDS), the first, off-campus, community outreach arm of the College of Architecture.
 In that capacity, she raised and oversaw over $1,000,000 to fund educational events and demonstration projects that illustrated innovative planning principles in the southeastern U.S. She brought the Mayors’ Institute for City Design: South, funded by the National Endowment of the Arts (NEA), and the Open Space Leadership Institute, funded by the Knight Foundation, the Urban Land Institute and Z. Smith Reynolds to the CCDS and served as Director of both.